DonnchaC/onionbalance/docs/running-onionbalance.rst

   At the cost of scalability, this can be disabled to appear more like a standard onion service. (default: True)

+STATUS_SOCKET_LOCATION
+  The OnionBalance service creates a Unix domain socket which provides real-time information about the currently loaded service and descriptors.
+  This option can be used to change the location of this domain socket.
+  (default: /var/run/onionbalance/control)

 The following options typically do not need to be modified by the end user:

 REPLICAS